notAperson535/OneClick-macOS-Simple-KVM/windows-install.md

 ### cat /sys/module/kvm_intel/parameters/nested returns `N`, but KVM-OK Returns `KVM acceleration can be used`

-Edit these commands in .wslconfig, which is located in your Windows user direcotry, replacing the WINDOWS_USER_NAME with the your Windows username, not the Linux one.
+Edit these commands in .wslconfig, which is located in your Windows user directory, replacing the WINDOWS_USER_NAME with the your Windows username, not the Linux one.
 ```
 nestedVirtualization=true
 kernel=C:\\Users\\WINDOWS_USER_NAME\\bzImage